 The above is a no nonsense and relatively non technical starting plan for making quick, cheap and real impacts into your rooms acoustic problems.
 From here on you can start refining the room response Ad infinitum using REW (Room eq wizard) should you need to.
 Experimenting with diffusers and more bass traps (maybe some Helmholtz resonator type) and absorbers, measuring and moving said treatment into the most effective spots for any perceived or measured problem.
 The vast majority of domestic / home producers will find the above type of acoustic treatment will be truly revolutionary in terms of mix down quality and progression of your abilities.
 Your skills, confidence and end results will go through the roof !

 If you plan very deep traps for the most effective broadband bass trapping (I have some traps almost 2m deep here) you need to take into account gas flow resistivity.
-In essence as a trap gets deeper/thicker there becomes greater resistance to air/sound waves penetrating deeply into the absoptive materials.
-As such with very deep traps it can be useful to start lowering the density of the material. i.e. 45kg/m3 (RW45) insead of 60kgs/m3 (RW3).
+In essence as a trap gets deeper/thicker there becomes greater resistance to air/sound waves penetrating deeply into the absorptive materials.
+As such with very deep traps it can be useful to start lowering the density of the material. i.e. 45kg/m3 (RW45) instead of 60kgs/m3 (RW3).
 If you are just infilling or straddling corners the optimal is still 60kgs m3.
 But adding any more depth and you should start considering 45kgs/m3.
 Investigate both Knauf, Rockwool or Owens Corning insulation products.
 Knauf tend to be somewhat more environmentally friendly and as far as I understand do not contain formadehyde but it can be more difficult to get hold of depending on your locality.